edulazaro/carmageddon-tuner/README.md

 runtime so you do not have to install one.
 On Linux and macOS, mark it executable first with `chmod +x`.

+### "Windows protected your PC"

+SmartScreen blocks any executable that is not signed by a recognised publisher, whatever it does.
+Click **More info**, then **Run anyway**.

+This one is not signed because a code-signing certificate costs a few hundred euros a year and, since 2023, has to live on a hardware token, which does not fit a free CI pipeline.
+If you would rather not take that on faith, the [source](../../) is here and `npm run build` reproduces the same binary.

 ## Usage

 ```sh